janverschelde/PHCpack/src/doc/source/options.rst

    An implementation of the Cayley trick gives the Minkowski polynomial.

-3. Symmetric lifting: many systems have Newton polytopes that are invariant to permutation symmetry.
+3. Symmetric lifting: many systems have Newton polytopes that are invariant to :index:`permutation symmetry`.
 Even if the original system is not symmetric, the construction of the start system could benefit from the exploitation of this permutation symmetry.

-4. The MixedVol Algorithm is a specific implementation of the static lifting method, applying a floating random lifting function.
+4. The :index:`MixedVol` Algorithm is a specific implementation of the static lifting method, applying a floating random lifting function.

    The code offered with this option is a translation of software